 We all know about the Harvey Weinstein controversy that exposed the culture of sexual abuse in Hollywood.
 We all know about the #MeToo movement, which pushed many women to share their own stories of harassment and to stand with others who have had the same experiences.
-These, and many other
+These, and many other instances, have snowballed into determination and fury in the women of an industry rife with both conscious and unconscious misogyny.

 Why should you care?
 You may think that these all happened so far away from you—after all, the US is approximately 13,000 kilometers away from the Philippines—but the thing is, distance doesn’t lessen the credibility and relatability of these women’s stories.
 Moreover, stories of harassment and assault are universal, and at some point, you may have gone through similar experiences, too.